2016 Serbian local elections: Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

 Dragoljub Zindović of the Serbian Progressive Party was chosen as mayor after the election, with the support of twenty-five delegates.

-Samir Tandir of the Bosniak Democratic Union of Sandžak was elected from the lead position on the BDZ Sandžak–LDP list.
-Sabira Hadžiavdić of the same party was elected from the third position on the list.
-Hadžiavdić resigned from the municipal assembly on 12 October 2016 after being appointed as acting director of the municipality's Center for Social Work.
+Samir Tandir of the Bosniak Democratic Union of Sandžak was elected from the lead position on the BDZ Sandžak–LDP list, while Sabira Hadžiavdić of the same party was elected from the third position on the list.
+Hadžiavdić resigned from the assembly on 12 October 2016 after being appointed as acting director of the municipality's Center for Social Work.

+Slobodan Gojković, former parliamentarian and leader of Together for Serbia's municipal board, appeared in the fourth position on the Unanimously for Prijepolje list and was not elected.